Aiscargeauh/Flowerawaybot/README.md

 ## Features To-Do

 - [ ] Reply to tweet when a giveaway is aborted (instead of removing the tweet)
-- [ ] Add % won on personal giveaway stats
+- [x] Add % won on personal giveaway stats
-- [ ] Add a "since march 2021" on giveaway stats
+- [x] Add a "since march 2021" on giveaway stats
 - [ ] Performance upgrade! !giveaway list is taking up to 20 seconds with load of giveaways
 - [ ] Take the correct reaction instead of the first one in !giveaway end
-- [ ] Add a :thumbsup: emoji when a message is being processed
+- [x] Add a :thumbsup: emoji when a message is being processed <-- *went for trigger_typing v2*
 - [ ] Don't notify the author for giveaways when end_time is less than 15 minutes from now
+- [ ] Backup mechanism for the database

 ---
 ## How to contribute (running code on host)